LambdaHack/LambdaHack/README.md

 LambdaHack is a Haskell[1] game engine library for ASCII roguelike[2] games of arbitrary theme, size and complexity, with optional tactical squad combat.
-It's packaged together with a sample dungeon crawler in fantasy setting that can be tried out in the browser at http://lambdahack.github.io.
+It's packaged together with a sample dungeon crawler in wierd fantasy setting that can be tried out in the browser at http://lambdahack.github.io.
 (It runs fastest on Chrome.
 Keyboard commands and savefiles are supported only on recent enough versions of browsers.